Congratulations to the

 dominance included yet another State title his senior year.

 In the college ranks, Jim continued his standout career at

 All-American accolades at various distances (mile, 5K and

 10K), making him one of the most versatile champions in

-Later on, he capped his amazing run by representing America
+He capped his amazing run by representing America in

-in international competition versus the likes of the Soviet
+London versus the likes of the Soviet Union, East Germany

 As Jim rounds the corner and heads down the stretch, let's